Sidney Dean Townley: Death and legacy

 Toward the end of his life he became an invalid, although he remained mentally alert until he died.
 He died March 18, 1946, at Stanford, California.

 During his career he published roughly 100 academic papers, and edited the contributions of many others.
 He was widely recognized for his editorial skills.

 The crater Townley on the Moon is named after Townley.

 Private life

 He married Frances May Wright on January 7, 1895, in Oregon.
 Together they had three daughters and at the time of retirement lived in Palo Alto, California.

 His daughter Lucile Townley Clark, married architect, Birge Clark.
 Birge Clark's father was architect and Stanford University design professor Arthur Bridgman Clark who designed the Townley's residence at 613 Salvatierra (now 661 Cabrillo Avenue; built 1921) in Stanford, California.
 Another daughter, Isabel Townley Marx married the son of Stanford University mechanical engineering professor Guido Hugo Marx.
+Daughter Ruth Townley was born on February 13, 1908, and died on September 28, 1908.
+His youngest daughter, Frances Jane Townley was born on May 19, 1911.
+She married architect David Clark (her brother-in-law, Birge's Clark's brother).